 In your document setup, look for the Background Contents dropdown menu.
 We want to select Transparent from this list.

 Once you're happy with your document settings, click Create.

-2. How to Create a Typographic T-Shirt Design
+2. How to Create a Typography T-Shirt Design

+Now that we've set up a proper document, let's start the T-Shirt design with text only.
 First, let's take a look at our Layers panel.
 To open up the Layers panel, go to Window > Layers.
-You know a panel is open if you see a checkmark next to it, here in the Window menu.
+You know a panel is open if you see a checkmark next to it here in the Window menu.

 So, looking at our Layers panel, we have one layer here, and it's transparent.

 I named this layer T-Shirt Layer.
-To change a layer's name, just double click on the name within the Layers panel and type to rename.
+To change a layer's name, just double-click on the name in the Layers panel and type to rename.

 Now, let's lock this layer.
 Click on the Lock All icon, within the Lock Options in the Layers panel.